 Then you would consider mortality tables.
 As a general rule, people are living longer.
 But in the last couple of years, the average lifespan has decreased slightly, thanks to various factors.

-So the cash balance plan maximum benefit is then calculated by taking the annual maximum payment at retirement and extending it out over the average lifespan.
+The cash balance plan maximum benefit is then calculated by taking the annual maximum payment at retirement and extending it out over the average lifespan.
 It is then discounted back, using an interest rate, to the present value at the retirement age of, for example, 62.
-This is essentially how the $3.1 million is calculated.
+This is essentially how the $3.4 million is calculated.

 Cash Balance Plan Limits: Funding Calculation